phinguyen44/ds-boilerplate/README.md

 $ git clone https://wwwin-github.cisco.com/meraki-ds/boilerplate-template.git project-name
 ```

 This has set up a new `git` project in the folder `project-name`.
-We can see
+After changing
-`git` has also set up a remote origin for us:
+to that directory, we can see  `git` has also set up a remote origin for us:

 ```
+$ cd project-name
 $ git remote -v
 origin	https://wwwin-github.cisco.com/meraki-ds/boilerplate-template.git (fetch)
 origin	https://wwwin-github.cisco.com/meraki-ds/boilerplate-template.git (push)